perseids-project/bodin/README.md

 # Features
 * Supports TEI CTS texts.
 * Multicolumnar display of texts.
-The only limit to number of texts displayed is memory and monitory resolution.
+The only limit to number of texts displayed is memory and monitor resolution.
 * Easy navigation of aligned text.
 * Builds index to easily find chapters.